 think of a hater as someone you have a dispute with.
 It's an

 understandable mistake, if you've never encountered haters before.

 But when you realize that you're dealing with a hater, and what a

 hater is, it's clear that it's a waste of time even to think about

 them.
 If you have obsessive fans, do you spend any time wondering

-what makes them love you so excessively?
+what makes them love you so much?
 No, you just think "some

 people are kind of crazy," and that's the end of it.

 Since haters are equivalent to fanboys, that's the way to deal with